-Warringah Development Control Plan Requirement Proposed Wall Height 7.2m Merit Assessment - the main facades of the eastern and western facades comply.
-The proposed non-compliance relates to the stairwell to the roof top terrace.
-Side Boundary Envelope 5m then 45 degrees from a height above ground level (existing) at the side boundaries Complies Front Setback 6.5m Merit Assessment - the front building façade complies with the 6.5m front setback.
-The minor non-compliance relates to proposed planters.
-Side Setbacks 0.9m Complies - the proposal complies with the 0.9m side setback control.
-Rear Setback 6m Complies - the proposal complies with the 6m rear setback control.
-Landscaping 186.6sqm (40%) Complies - 187.97sqm (40.29%) Private Open Space A dwelling house with 3 or more bedrooms will require 60sqm of private open space area Merit Assessment - the proposal has a minor non-compliance which is consistent with dual occupancy sites.
-Access to Sunlight At least 50% of the required area of private open space of each dwelling and at least 50% of the required area of private open space of adjoining dwellings are to receive a minimum of 3 hours of sunlight between 9am and 3pm on June 21 Complies - refer to shadow diagrams provided within the architectural package.
+Warringah Development Control Plan

+Requirement Proposed

+Wall Height 7.2m Complies on merit.

+Side 5m then 45 degrees from a height above Complies - the proposal complies

+Boundary ground level (existing) at the side boundaries with the prescribed side boundary

+Envelope envelope.

+Front 6.5m Complies on merit - the proposal is

+Setback consistent with variations noting

+adjoining properties front setbacks.

+Side 0.9m Complies - the proposal complies

+Setbacks with the 0.9m side setback control.

+Rear 6m Complies - the proposal complies

+Setback with the 6m rear setback control.

+Landscaping 154.08sqm (40%) Complies - 168.91sqm (43.85%)

+Private A dwelling house with 3 or more bedrooms Complies on merit - the proposal

+Open Space will require 60sqm of private open space area provides adequate private open

+space area between both dwellings

+on-site.

+Access to At least 50% of the required area of private Complies - refer to shadow diagrams

+Sunlight open space of each dwelling and at least 50% provided within the architectural

+of the required area of private open space of package.

+adjoining dwellings are to receive a minimum

+of 3 hours of sunlight between 9am and 3pm

+on June 21